flvSantos15/cllg1TodoList22/STEP.md

-- [ ] Install and configure firebase
+- [x] Install and configure firebase.
-- [x] Install and configure redux
+- [x] Install and configure redux.
-- [x] Install and configure redux toolkit
+- [x] Install and configure redux toolkit.
+- [x] Use firestore to salve notes.
-- [x] Replace context api for redux
+- [ ] Replace context api for redux.
+- [ ] Remove task from firestore.
-- [ ] Replace localStorage for firebase
+- [ ] Update task from firestore.
-- [ ] Use localStorage and firebase to salve notes
+- [ ] Toggle task in firestore.

-- Migrate to NextJS
-- NextAuth, signin, signup and signout with github
+- signin, signup and signout.
 - Separate notes for user
 - changes in layout for user photo and name
 - update all tasks as completed